erballin/n320-homework-one/readme.md

 ### Node.js Understanding

-Node.js is a Javascript runtime environment, allowing server code to be written in Javascript, while also helping development in a few ways such as...
+Node.js is a Javascript runtime environment, allowing server code to be written in Javascript, while also helping development in a few ways such as managing libraries.

-- Scalability
-- NPM (Node Package Manager) for easy downloading of libraries.

 ### Version Control, Git, & GitHUb

-Git is a version control system allowing for contributions from multiple people.
+Git is a version control system allowing for contributions from multiple people as well as being a way to share and distrubute your project's code online.

 ### Markdown & Documentation